Kelsey receives College award for teaching excellence

 The late Robert H. Kroepsch ’33, LL.D ’71, established in 1985 the Ruth M. and Robert H. Kroepsch Endowed Fund for an award to a member of the faculty, “in recognition of outstanding performance as a teacher during the previous 12-month period.”
 The honor, which carries a $5,000 award, recognizes a faculty member’s ability to stimulate student interest in the subject, foster desire for further learning, help students understand subject matter in a broad context, and encourage a high level of student performance, among other criteria.

-Tags: John Kelsey, Kroepsch Award for Excellence in Teaching, Robert H. Kroepsch '33.
+Tags: Awards to faculty John Kelsey Kroepsch Award for Excellence in Teaching Psychology Robert H. Kroepsch '33